 Hobart's famous Cascade beers and ales are brewed in an historic brewery that nestles on the edge of Mt Wellington's forested foothills.
 Visit the brewery museum and sample the tipples that have won international praise.
 Some experts say they're almost as good as James Boag's famous ales - that's a big call.

-Back in the open air, take a stroll through Hobart's oldest residential precinct - from Salamanca Place, climb Kelly Steps and walk up to Hampden Road, with its village atmosphere, coffee shops, galleries and bistros.
+Take a stroll through Hobart's oldest residential precinct - from Salamanca Place, climb Kelly Steps and walk up to Hampden Road, with its village atmosphere, coffee shops, galleries and bistros.
 Find your way to Arthur Circus, where Hobart's oldest Georgian-era cottages peep shyly at each other across a circle of green.
-The city blends into its fringing bushland - grab a free copy of the Hobart City Council's outstanding walks guide and explore Bicentennial Park on Mt Nelson, Knocklofty Reserve in West Hobart or the network of tracks on Mt Wellington.

 On Hobart's historic Hunter Street, imaginative architecture and interior design has transformed a waterfront jam factory into art hotel.